ahmedBou/php-Training-and-project/CookiesAndSession/cartProject/cartApp.md

 * the **cart.php** file show the code that models the behaviours of the shopping cart.
 This code defines 3 fcts. thes fcts let you add an itel to the cart, update an item in the cart, and get the subtotal for the items in the cart.

 ## add_item()
 * The add_item function takes an item key and quantity as its parameters and uses them to add specified item to the cart.
 To start, this code gets access to the global products array.
 Then, it checks if the quantity is less than 1.
-If so, this code exits the function .
+If so, this code exits the function.

 * if the item isn't already in the cart, the add_item function gets the cost of the item from the product array and calculate the total for the item.
 Then, it creates an array that contains the item's name, cost , quantity, and total.
 Next, it stores the item array in the cart array using the item's key as the index.